-“participate in” includes to form, promote, establish, enter into, manage, dissolve, wind up, and do things incidental to participating in, a business concern.
+participate in includes to form, promote, establish, enter into, manage, dissolve, wind up, and do things incidental to participating in, a business concern.

 13. Transactions that require Minister’s approval

 (1) Despite sections 9 and 12, the Authority must have the Minister’s approval before it enters into a transaction to which this section applies.